 To clean a bird bath...

 - Dump out any old, stagnant water.
-This water can be dumped on the grass or nearby flowerbeds, but should not puddle where birds can use it.
+This water can be dumped on the grass or nearby flowerbeds, but should not puddle where birds can use it before it evaporates.

 - Use a disposable rag or the scrub brush to remove any large deposits of spilled seed, feces, debris or other contaminants.
 The pressure attachment of a hose can also be effective, but be mindful about wasting water.

 - Use a solution of one part chlorine bleach to nine parts water to scrub the bath thoroughly.
-Scrub the basin, lip, and any area of the bath where birds land, perch, drink or bathe.
-For extremely dirty bird baths, it may be necessary to allow the bleach solution to soak for several minutes, but monitor or cover the bath during that time to be sure no birds approach the water.
+Scrub the basin, lip and any area of the bath where birds land, perch, drink or bathe.
+For extremely dirty bird baths, it may be necessary to allow the bleach solution to soak for several minutes.
+While soaking, monitor or securely cover the bath to be sure no birds approach the bleach-filled water.

-- Rinse the bird bath thoroughly with running water until there is no persistent foaming.
-A very slight chlorine smell may remain, but it should not be a strong or pungent odor.
+- Rinse the bird bath thoroughly with running water until there is no persistent chemical foaming.
+A very slight chlorine smell may remain, but it should not be a strong or pungent odor (it should not smell as strong as a public pool, for example).

 - Allow the bath to dry completely in bright sunlight, which will break down any remaining chlorine so it does not contaminate the refilled water or birds that use the bath.
 This is a good opportunity to clean the area around the bird bath, refill feeders or do other bird-related chores.